Update Nov 4th 2020: MuSCAT3 is released for public use.

-The baseline properties of MuSCAT3 will be:
+The baseline properties of MuSCAT3 are:

 The SPIE paper describing the original MuSCAT at Okayama Observatory.